-Demi Lovato calls Lizzo a "fucking Queen" for defending their pronouns
+Demi Lovato calls Lizzo a "fucking queen" for defending their pronouns

 — Demi Lovato News (@justcatchmedemi) July 1, 2021

-After a fan footage of the moment on social media, Lovato responded on her Instagram Story. “@lizzobeeating you fucking queen I love you,” she wrote.
+After a fan footage of the moment on social media, Lovato responded on her Instagram Story. “@lizzobeeating you fucking queen I love you,” they wrote.
 “Thank you.”

 Demi via Instagram story (ddlovato) pic.twitter.com/SelJ7oRxx6